sarrouti/SemBioNLQA/README.md

 SemBioNLQA - Semantic Biomedical Natural Language Question Answering - has the ability to handle the kinds of yes/no questions, factoid questions, list questions and summary questions that are commonly asked in the biomedical domain.
 It is aimed to be able to accept a variety of natural language questions and to generate appropriate natural language answers by providing both exact and ideal answers (paragraph-sized summaries).
-It provides exact answers ìyesî or ìnoî for yes/no questions, biomedical named entities for factoid questions, and a list of biomedical named entities for list questions.
+It provides exact answers ‚Äúyes‚Äù or ‚Äúno‚Äù for yes/no questions, biomedical named entities for factoid questions, and a list of biomedical named entities for list questions.
 In addition to exact answers for yes/no, factoid and list questions, SemBioNLQA also returns ideal answers, while it retrieves only ideal answers for summary questions.